ryanrestine/HackTheBox_WriteUps/windows_machines/heist_notes.md

 [01:14:36] Dump count reached.
 ```

-With `-ma 6400` being the firs process id for firefox.
+With `-ma 6400` being the first process id for firefox.

 Cool, we now have a process dump for firefox: